hebam17/chat-app/README.md

 - Add users => to be contacts
 - Create group chats
-- Also delete contacts
+- delete contacts
 - auth
+- remove a single message

 ## upcoming features

 - More advanced auth system
 - profile page with the appility to upload photo
 - add the ability to block a user
-- add the ability to remove / update a single message
+- update a single message
 - etc

 ## Branches